 Medical supervision will be evident throughout the race.
 The medical staff has the right to stop any participant during the triathlon or to disqualify an athlete for his own safety.
 However, please remember that if a medic stops you or if you receive medical attention on the course, this does not mean that you will be disqualified.

 We will have numerous "first-responders" throughout the course.
 The main medical area with our race doctor is located in the Athletes' Quarters close to the finish line.

 Massages are available on site at a nominal fee.

 On the bike course, our “pits” area is located right before the hairpin, on the left-hand side of the track.

-On the run course, there is one (1) water stop on the Voie Maritime.
-As you run around the Olympic Basin, there are three (3) additional aid stations per lap.
-Please note that sprint athletes will only pass two additional aid stations before reaching the finish line.
+On the run course, there is four (4) water stops as you run around the Olympic Basin.
 All aid stations will offer water and Pro Circuit products.